Span of control: Theoretical considerations

 The sum of these three types of interactions is the number of potential relationships of a supervisor.
 Graicunas showed with these formulas that each additional subordinate increases the number of potential interactions significantly.
 It appears natural that no organization can afford to maintain a control structure of a dimension being required for implementing a scalar chain under the unity of command condition.
 Therefore, other mechanisms had to be found for dealing with the dilemma of maintaining managerial control, while keeping cost and time at a reasonable level, thus making the span of control a critical figure for the organization.
 Consequently, for a long time, finding the optimum span of control has been a major challenge to organization design.
 As Mackenzie (1978, p 121) describes it:

 ”One could argue that with larger spans, the costs of supervision would tend to be reduced, because a smaller percentage of the members of the organization are supervisors.
 On the other hand, if the span of control is too large, the supervisor may not have the capacity to supervise effectively such large numbers of immediate subordinates.
 Thus, there is a possible trade-off to be made in an attempt to balance these possibly opposing tendencies.”

 Fayol proposed that subordinate employees should be allowed to communicate directly with each other, given that their superiors had agreed upon this procedure.
-This principle became known as "Fayol's Bridge."
+This principle became known as Fayol's bridge.

-The use of Fayol’s Bridge resulted in a number of other aspects needing to be taken into consideration.
+The use of Fayol’s bridge resulted in a number of other aspects needing to be taken into consideration.
 In order to put this system to work, Taylor’s functional foremanship has to be abandoned, and unity of command needs to be established.
 At the same time, decision power is distributed to individuals on lower levels in the organization, and only decisions that exceed the pre-defined decision scope of an employee are referred upwards.
 This, in turn, strengthens the co-equality of authority and responsibility.
-Since a Fayol Bridge is not limited to a certain functional area within the organization, but can span over functional boundaries, e.g. from purchasing to manufacturing, it can be considered as a first attempt to create a horizontal integration of related activities under a certain level of self-management, an early business process.
+Since a Fayol's bridge is not limited to a certain functional area within the organization, but can span over functional boundaries, e.g. from purchasing to manufacturing, it can be considered as a first attempt to create a horizontal integration of related activities under a certain level of self-management, an early business process.